 It’s that time of month again.
 Another four weeks have passed, and Square Enix has decided to bless (or curse) us with three additional episodes to Final Fantasy IV: The After Years.
-If this is the first you’ve heard of this episodic sequel, refer to this review of the initial available downloads and a follow-up that covered the tales of Yang, Palom, and Edge.

 With the release of three additional episodes on August 3, 2009, that now brings The After Years’ number of quests to eight.
 The story is now nearly complete, but much is yet a mystery.
 Will each plot thread have a proper resolution?
 Who knows, but my current mission is to bring you a full review of each of the three August episodes.

 The month of August provides us with episodes featuring characters with very distinct personalities and abilities.
 One of these characters is a personal favorite of mine, while the others are merely a passing interest.
 The first new downloadable episode details the life of an adult White Mage named, Porom who was formerly a kid in Final Fantasy IV.